Raphhh/samurai/README.md

 By default, Samurai will put your project into the same directory as your project name.

-For example, if you run Samurai from "~/projects" and you name your project "my/lib", it will put your project in "~/projects/my/lib".
+For example, if you run Samurai from `~/projects` and you name your project `my/lib`, it will put your project in `~/projects/my/lib`.

-But you can specify another directory with the option "--dir" or "-d".
+But you can specify another directory with the option `--dir` or `-d`.
 This must be a relative path from cwd.

 ```console
 $ samurai new lib -d specific/path/to/my/project